-- 1. Ensure that there are adequate systems processes and procedures to effectively govern the whistleblowing arrangements of FSD Africa. - 2.
-Ensure adequate resources are availed for the implementation of this policy
+- a) Ensure that there are adequate systems processes and procedures to effectively govern thewhistleblowing arrangements of FSD Africa. - b) Ensure adequate resources are availed for the implementation of this policy

-9. Independent assurance
+10. Independent assurance

 FSD Africa commits to having an independent assurance of its whistleblowing mechanism.
 This is to provide assurance over the integrity and efficacy of the whistleblowing process.